 Once the contract year begins, incoming students will be considered continuing students.

-The $250 housing deposit will be kept by the University to hold a space in on-campus housing until such a time as the student withdraws, graduates, or fulfills the academic year housing contract.
+The $250 housing deposit will be kept by the university to hold a space in on-campus housing until such a time as the student withdraws, graduates, or fulfills the academic year housing contract.
 Residents who do not fulfill the academic year housing contract will forfeit their housing deposit.
-In the case of withdrawal, the student must submit a written request for refund of the housing deposit to the Housing Office by the deadlines listed above, otherwise the housing deposit will be forfeited.
+In the case of withdrawal, the student must submit a written request for cancellation to be considered for a refund of the housing deposit to the Housing Office by the deadlines listed above, otherwise the housing deposit will be forfeited.